 A new system of bookkeeping was inaugurated by establishing a separate set of books and a separate budget for the school.
 A new school board was appointed with provisions for annual elections to provide for continued board renewal.
 The president of the Parents’ Club, a member of the Athletic Association, and a faculty representative also report monthly to the school board.

 Having completed an energy audit of both school buildings, a technical assistance study was completed and application for federal funding was made in December of 1985, requesting assistance to implement measures to reduce energy consumption.
 The grant was funded in the spring of 1986.

 The School Board developed a five-year plan which included a salary scale for teachers and a benefits program.

 During the summer of 1987, the gymnasium was renovated, new lighting was installed and new furnishings for the cafeteria were acquired.
-The fall of 1988 saw a beginning of the French program for students in grades seven and eight.
+The fall of 1988 saw the beginning of the French program for students in grades seven and eight.
 A school guidance counselor was added to the staff in the fall of 1990.
-In 1999 the Academic Support Coordinator replaced this position.
+In 1999, the Academic Support Coordinator replaced this position.

 Sister Rita Marie Emerson retired in June 1996.
 Mr. Jeffrey Johnson was appointed principal in August of 1996.
 Mrs. RoseMaria DiOrio Doran was selected as the principal in July of 2000.

 Thanks to the generosity of 34 donors, a 21 station networked computer lab was established in 2002 and is housed in the elementary building.

 An after school program was implemented in the fall of 2004 and S.P.I.R.I.T.
 (Safe Program In Response to Interim Transition Time) and continues.

 In the fall of 2005 an Instrumental Music Program was instituted in grades 4-7.
 Through the generosity of Mount St. Joseph Academy we were able to share the services of Dr. Robert Zimmerman.